HomeSTM32STM32 UART SeriesSTM32 UART PART 4 – Receive Data using DMA

 Now we can receive the large data of any size, but it should be less than 4KB.
 This is because we have defined a buffer of 4KB to store the data.
 Although we need to send the size first, followed by the data itself.

-Below are the images showing the data sent by the serial console and the data stored in the RxData buffer.
+The images below shows the data sent by the serial console and the data stored in the RxData buffer in the CubeIDE debugger.

-- We are going to send a file of size 2176 bytes, so we need to send the size first.
+1. I am going to send a file of size 2176 bytes, so I need to first send the size.

 The RxData buffer has the data.
 To make sure we received the entire data, we will cross check the start and end part with the actual data.
 The images below shows the comparison between the actual data, and the data stored in the RxData buffer.